Abidjan: Education

 The Université Félix Houphouët-Boigny was founded in 1964.

-In Côte d'Ivoire, the enrollment rate is 74% and access to secondary education is limited by an entrance assessment at the 6th stage after which one-third of students are allowed to continue their studies.
+In Ivory Coast, the enrollment rate is 74% and access to secondary education is limited by an entrance assessment at the 6th stage after which one-third of students are allowed to continue their studies.
 24% of the student population resides in Abidjan, which comprises 20% of the total population.
-Abidjan is the location of the main educational institutions in the Côte d'Ivoire.
-These include the Lycée Classique d'Abidjan, the Lycée Sainte-Marie de Cocody, Lycée garçon de Bingerville, Mami Adjoua the Lyceum, the Blaise Pascal Abidjan school is a French school – a school who has signed an agreement with the ADFE.
+Abidjan is the location of the main educational institutions in Ivory Coast.
+These include the Lycée Classique d'Abidjan, the Lycée Sainte-Marie de Cocody, Lycée garçon de Bingerville, and Mami Adjoua the Lyceum.
+The Blaise Pascal Abidjan school is a French school – a school who has signed an agreement with the AEFE.
 Recently the Lycée International Jean-Mermoz re-opened which was initially called College International Jean-Mermoz, founded by Pierre Padovani.
 The Institution suffered from a devastating war and was forced to close.

 Government institutions

 The majority of Ivorian government institutions are still located in Abidjan and have not been transferred to the political capital, Yamoussoukro.
 The President's office is in Cocody, and the parliament, the Constitutional Council, the Supreme Court, and the Chancellery of the National Order are all in Le Plateau.
 Under the presidency of Laurent Gbagbo (2000–11), efforts were made to give effect to the project of making the political capital Yamoussoukro in Côte d'Ivoire.
 This goal continues to be the consensus of the country's political leaders.

 Government offices are located in Le Plateau in the administrative district of Abidjan, Boulevard Carde or Angoulvant Boulevard (near the Cathedral of St. Paul of Abidjan), or elsewhere in the great buildings of the town.